twesigomwedavid/linux-and-R-intro/assignments/Linux-assessment.md

 ### Instructions:

-- **For each step run on the command-line, please write the commands used where applicable.**
+- For each step run on the command-line, please write the commands used where applicable
-- **For each step run in a script, kindly forward the script for marking.**
+- For each step run in a script, kindly forward the script for marking.

 - Download the vep output file at https://www.ensembl.org/Multi/Tools/VEP/Ticket?tl=D5V5D1BPLCmFGx8K and move it to your ``vep`` folder (can create a new folder if you don't have this).
 Be sure to download the .txt version (unfiltered).